Are literacy skills important when using Social Media?

 I believe communication online will take a leap forward shortly:-).

-Rachel Popple says
+Rachel Popple

 I would disagree with the notion that good language and literacy skills are no longer important.
 If you are going to take the time to post an opinion or comment online, then surely you do not wish to be misunderstood.
 If the rules of spelling, grammar and syntax are ignored, this leaves open the door to ambiguity and mixed messages.